jspotten/cs324-labs/10-lab-proxy-threadpool/README.md

 ./slow-client.py -x http://localhost:port/ -b 1 "http://www-notls.imaal.byu.edu/cgi-bin/slowsend.cgi?obj=lyrics"
 ```

-(Replace `port` with the port on which your proxy server is listening.
+(Replace "port" with the port on which your proxy server is listening.
 Also
 note that the request to `www-notls.imaal.byu.edu:5599` is not included in
 these latest tests.
 That URL was only used to make sure your proxy could parse
 a non-standard port, which functionality will be useful later.
 However,